 Whether you have learned one routine or ten, learning how to group your routine will allow you to dance complex patterns more fluidly.
 Grouping means combining a set of moves into a memorable pattern.
 Oftentimes, you will remember groups of previous routines, even if you can’t remember the routine.

 The set can be created because it ‘feels good’ or because you just need to remember a set of moves.
-Whatever your reason for creating the sequence, it generally starts in sets of three or four because it is easier to remember on the dancefloor, it is easy to reorganize different groups to help you navigate, and for variety.
+Whatever your reason for creating the sequence, it generally starts in sets of three or four because it is easier to remember on the dance floor, it is easy to reorganize different groups to help you navigate, and showcase a variety of dance steps.